Get the Correct Back Pay: DOLE Labor Advisory and Guidelines

 Do I receive my back pay in cash?

 Usually, your back pay is issued the same way that your payroll is.
-If you receive your salaries though bank transfer, then you can expect the same method for your back pay.
+If you receive your salaries through bank transfer, then you can expect the same method for your back pay.

 How to compute back pay in the Philippines in 2024?